Creating Access Tokens Using a Custom Integration

 1. As an Administrator, open the DataTrails App

-2. Navigate to Settings on the sidebar
+2. Navigate to Integrations on the sidebar

-3. Navigate to the Integrations tab
+3. This opens the Integrations tab

 4. Click the Custom box to create a Custom Integration